Sunday 21 October 2012

 Highlights: 20 mile bike ride around London, Canals, Sunday market at Brick Lane.

-We started from Gabriel’s Wharf at 9.30 am, the group was me, the guide and a German family of four.
+The tour started from Gabriel’s Wharf at 9.30 am, the group was me, the guide and a German family of four.
 No rain at this point and our first stop was the Tate Modern Art Gallery which is free to enter.
 We then visited the actual site of Shakespeare’s Globe near the new one.

 Onto London Bridge and then Tower Bridge as we got a good history lesson.
 At this point I had seen all these sights but now we went off the beaten path and riding around the Thames saw hidden inlets and canals.
 Amazing areas, so quiet and beautiful and only a few minutes from the hassle of the London I knew.